-To search for the word ‘human’ in a man page you simply type the following and hit enter.
+To search for the word 'human' in a man page, you type the following and hit enter.

 <return> key to run it and then again to return to the page.

-Sometimes you might be looking for a term which isn’t the name of a whole page but is contained within a page.
-Or you may not know which sections of the manual a command would be documented in.
+Sometimes you might be looking for a term which isn't the name of a whole page but is contained within a page.
+Or you may not know which sections of the manual a command is documented in.

 You can use the